BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/scenarios/matched_play_guide.md

 **SPECIAL RULES**

+* **The Relic**

-**The Relic:** Each Relic is a Light Object (see page 134 of the *Middle-earth Strategy Battle Game Rules Manual*).
+Each Relic is a Light Object (see page 134 of the *Middle-earth Strategy Battle Game Rules Manual*).
 A Relic is considered to have been retrieved if at the end of the game it is being carried by a friendly model.
 If your Relic has been picked up by an enemy model, and is then subsequently dropped or retaken by a friendly model, then you must try to return it to its original position as quickly as possible.
 A model may never carry both Relics at the same time under any circumstances, and if they are carrying their opponent's Relic they may entirely ignore their own Relic and continue to move as normal.
 Until it has been picked up by an enemy model, friendly models may not pick up their own Relic.

 ![](../media/scenarios/matched_play_guide/retrieval.jpg){ width=1000 height=671 }

 ---

 ## SCENARIO 17 - SEIZE THE PRIZES

-*Across Middle-earth, ancient and mysterious artefacts have awoken.
-Their power has drawn two opposing armies to claim them, hoping to use their secrets for their own ends.
-Both forces will stop at nothing to possess them.*

 **SCENARIO OUTLINE**